dreamboat26/dreamboat26/README.md

 ## About Me

-My work and interests span a broad spectrum of Artificial Intelligence and Machine Learning domains, including:
+My work and interests span a broad spectrum of Artificial Intelligence, Biomedical Engineering and Material Science domains, including:

 - **Core Areas**:
   - Computer Vision